NguyenHoaiNam/Generate-new-configuration-Openstack/README.md

 #### Phase 2: Doing
 - Dynamic section in case of Cinder: Done
-- Dynamic section in case of Neutron: Doing
+- Dynamic section in case of Neutron: Done
 - Creating yaml file for Keystone, Glance, Neutron, Cinder, Nova.

 #### Phase 3: Pending
 - Using this project generate a new config at Ocata from Mitaka then creating a tool is to upgrade Openstack from Mitaka to Ocata automatically including Keystone, Glance, Nova, Neutron, Cinder.
 This tool will use all config file from this project.

-#### Phase 4: Pending
-- Contributing this idea to oslo-config.